What Is Well-Being? Definition, Types, and Well-Being Skills

 Where Does Well-Being Come From?

 Well-being emerges from your thoughts, actions, and experiences — most of which you have control over.
-For example, when we think positive, we tend to have greater emotional well-being.
-When we pursue meaningful relationships , we tend to have better social well-being.
+For example, when we think positively, we tend to have greater emotional well-being.
+When we pursue meaningful relationships, we tend to have better social well-being.
 And when we lose our job — or just hate it — we tend to have lower workplace well-being.
 These examples start to reveal how broad well-being is, and how many different types of well-being there are.

 Because well-being is such a broad experience, let's break it down into its different types.